Mga Kuwento ni Lola Basyang: Work

 In 1925, Severino Reyes wrote a series of short stories under the series title Mga Kuwento ni Lola Basyang for Liwayway, the Tagalog-language magazine.
 The stories by Reyes were published under the pen name "Lola Basyang".

 Lola Basyang

 Mga Kuwento ni Lola Basyang featured the character Lola Basyang who is characterized as an elderly woman fond of telling stories to her grandchildren.
-The character is based on Gervacia Guzman de Zamora a neighbor of author Severino Reyes who was a matriarch of the Zamora family of Quiapo, Manila.
+The character is based on Gervacia Guzman de Zamora, a neighbor of author Severino Reyes, who was the matriarch of the Zamora family of Quiapo, Manila.
 According to the National Historical Commission of the Philippines, the name Lola Basyang became a "generic" or placeholder name for old Filipino grandmothers with the same traits as the fictional character.

 Adaptations

 Comics

 Lola Basyang was featured in illustrated form in Tagalog Klasiks. a komiks which had its first issue released in 1949.
 The story of was rewritten by Severino Reyes' son Pedrito and was llustrated by Jesus Ramos, and later on, Ruben Yandoc.